britram/rains-prototype/draft-trammell-rains-protocol.md

 'zrh.cx--cdn-zones.some-cdn.com.' for names of servers hosting content in a CDN's Zurich data center.
-A client could represent its desire to find content nearby by making queries in the zrh.cx--, fra.cx-- (Frankfurt), and ams.cx-- (Amsterdam) contexts of the 'cdn-zones.some-cdn.com.' authority.
-In all cases, the assertions themselves will be signed by the authority for 'cdn-zones.some-cdn.com.', accurately representing that it is the CDN, not the owner of the related name in the global context, that is making the assertion.
+A client could represent its desire to find content nearby by making queries in the zrh.cx--, fra.cx-- (Frankfurt), and ams.cx-- (Amsterdam) contexts of the 'cdn-zones.some-cdn.com.'
+Authority.
+In all cases, the Assertions themselves will be signed by the Authority for 'cdn-zones.some-cdn.com.', accurately representing that it is the CDN, not the owner of the related name in the global context, that is making the Assertion.

 As with assertion contexts, developing conventions for query contexts for different situations will require implementation and deployment experience,